LISPBUILDER-SDL - Use SDL from Common Lisp

 [Function]

-Draw a horizontal line of color COLOR from X0 to X1 through Y onto the surface SURFACE.
+Draw a horizontal line of COLOR from X0 to X1 through Y onto onto SURFACE.

 Parameters